ZahraE/Getting-Cleaning-Data-Project/Codebook.md

 - Step 3: Using descriptive activity names to name the activities in the data set
 - Step 4: Appropriately labeling the data set with descriptive variable names.
 - Step 5: Creating a second, independent tidy data set with the average of each variable for each activity and each subject from the data set in step 4.

 ## Tidy Dataset
 The tudy dataset gotten from data cleaning process contains 180 rows and 68 columns.
-Columns indicate dataset variables which are as follows:
+Columns indicate dataset variables and rows contain observations of each of those variables.

+##Tidy Dataset Variables:

   [1] "subject"
+ - Integers from 1-30 indexing each of 30 volunteers

   [2] "activity_name"
+ - Activities done by volunteers including WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.

+ ###The following variables contain the measurements on the mean for each measurement:
  [3] "tBodyAcc-mean()-X"
  [4] "tBodyAcc-mean()-Y"
  [5] "tBodyAcc-mean()-Z"